fowlay/antonius/README.md

 Using Eclipse
 -------------

-Eclipse with Erlide plugin from erlide.org can be used to browse and modify the source.
-The include files .project and .settings/org.erlide.core.prefs define a project that can be imported into Eclipse.
+Two Eclipse projects are provided: 'antonius' (the Erlang source) and code_nif (functions coded in C).

+For the 'antonius' project Eclipse with the Erlide plugin from http://erlide.org is needed.
+For the 'core_nif' project Eclipse with the C/C++ development tools is needed.
+An easy way set up both development environments is to download Eclipse CDT from http://eclipse.org and then add the Erlide plugin.

+The 'core_nif' project refers to Erlang header files for C. To adapt the .cproject file to the current Erlang environment, type

+    make eclipse-setup

 Feedback